uclaacm/lug-acm-ctf-sp2016/README.md

 ## Format

-The challenges are divided into two types: quizzes and flags.
+The challenges were divided into two types: quizzes and flags.

 __Quiz__ questions generally ask you to find certain pieces of information, for instance, the IP address of a site or the open ports of a server.
 These can